 The Research Computing Buy-in Program affords University researchers a low cost, flexible way to own their computing resources and provides an attractive alternative to purchasing and maintaining standalone systems.
 It additionally provides a manageable way to grow and sustain research computing that is accessible to all researchers at Boston University.

 The Buy-in Program allows researchers to acquire additional, standardized compute and storage resources to support their individual research projects.
-These additional resources are integrated into and augment the University’s shared Linux cluster, which is centrally managed by Research Computing Services within IS&T. Owners of Buy-in compute nodes are given priority access to their equipment while any excess capacity is returned to the pool for general, shared use.
+These additional resources are integrated into and augment the University's Shared Computing Cluster (SCC), which is centrally managed by Research Computing Services within IS&T. Owners of Buy-in compute nodes are given priority access to their equipment while any excess capacity is returned to the pool for general, shared use.
 Owners may, of course, also scale-out and use other resources available on the Shared Computing Cluster.
 Buy-in storage space is provided exclusively to the owner within a high-performance, parallel file-system.
 In exchange for letting other users make use of idle compute cycles on their purchased nodes, researchers pay no additional costs for managing their hardware or software.

 Participation in the Buy-in Program provides researchers with many benefits:

 - Favorable hardware pricing partially subsidized by IS&T

 - Rapid deployment of resources with no additional costs

 - The ability to easily scale-out to additional compute nodes for their projects

 - The ability to use the facility’s resilient, high-performance, parallel file-system for accessing their project’s files